tazakk/multi-linear-regression/README.md

 # multi-linear-regression

+## Description
+Python script that predicts the air quality in Beijing from a dataset with 13 attributes using a multi-linear regression.\
+Cost function: RMSE\
+Uses partial derivatives of the cost function to move towards a minimum (Gradient Descent)\

+## References
-Uses the dataset Beijing PM2.5 Data from the UCI Machine Learning Repository with 13 attributes.
-File runs for local copy of dataset, will need to update filepath to run on different systems.
+Beijing PM2.5 Data from the UCI Machine Learning Repository
-Implemented the Gradient Descent process of a linear regression using partial derivatives to move towards a minimum.
-Used the Root Mean Square Error (RMSE) as the Cost Function.